alperinugur/RDP_Enabler/README.md

 This is tested on Windows 11.
 I guess it will work fine with Windows 10 also, and maybe lower versions.

 # Remote Desktop Protocol Security
 This small service works like a 2 step authentication for RDP.
-When started, it will disable the RDP access to the computer, and wait for a port trigger.
+When started, it will disable the RDP access to the computer, and wait for a port trigger. <br>
 Once the port is triggered, the RDP is accessible for 10 minutes.
 To fake the hackers, if the port is reached from a HTTP request, it will redirect to a site. i.e. "www.google.com"